halkyonio/java-package-operator/README.md

 TODO: Explain the purpose of this project

-- Build the project and publish the image on a registry
+- Build the project and publish the image on a registry where you have write access (example: quay.io)
 ```shell
 mvn clean package \
   -Dquarkus.kubernetes.rbac.service-accounts.package-operator.namespace=default \